ghiso270/gamemaker-component-system/docs/Subcomponents/sbc_Pooling.md

 });
 show_debug_message(global.phrase);
 ```
-The above code adds names of programming languages to a PoolingSubcomponent, then it executes a function to add all of their names to a global string, then it prints that string.
+The above code adds names of programming languages to a sbc_Pooling, then it executes a function to add all of their names to a global string, then it prints that string.

 Output:
 ```